bitrise-io/devcenter/docs/tips-and-tricks/create-signed-apk-on-bitrise.md

 During the archive no signing/only debug signing will be performed.
 You should place the `sign-apk` step __after__ the step which generates your APK.

-To use this step, you have to upload your keystore to bitrise (see: *Upload your keytsore to bitrise*), but you do not have to download it (`sign-apk` step can work with remote file paths (URLs) too)
+To use this step, you have to upload your keystore to bitrise (see: *Upload your keystore to bitrise*), but you do not have to download it (`sign-apk` step can work with remote file paths (URLs) too)

 When you upload your keystore to bitrise's Generic File Storage, it will export: